Nursing Assistant options

 Just want to "test out?"

 The Nursing Assistant Competency Exam is offered to qualified candidates seeking placement on the Minnesota Department of Health Registry, as required for employment in most nursing homes in the State of Minnesota.
 The exam includes a written portion and a hands-on demonstration of nursing assistant skills.
 To arrange your test, please call PTC's Nursing and Health Science department at 320-629-4578.
-You also may view the testing schedule for Spring 2014.

 For more specific information about this program's required courses, visit the Course Outlines page.